-A natural question now arises: \emph{Can we build a non-autoregressive encoder-only model for speech-to-text generation in diverse languages and multiple tasks like Whisper/OWSM?} This research problem has become increasingly important in the era of LLMs, because large-scale pre-trained speech encoders can serve as an adaptor between the speech and text modalities~\citep{ltu, google-slm}, providing a promising avenue towards general-purpose multi-modal foundation models~\citep{gemini}.
+A natural question now arises: \emph{Can we build a non-autoregressive encoder-only model for speech-to-text generation in diverse languages and multiple tasks like Whisper/OWSM?} This research problem has become increasingly important in the era of LLMs because large-scale pre-trained speech encoders can serve as an adapter between the speech and text modalities~\citep{ltu, google-slm}, providing a promising avenue towards general-purpose multi-modal foundation models~\citep{gemini}.

-In this work, we propose OWSM-CTC, a novel encoder-only speech foundation model based on multi-task self-conditioned CTC~\citep{self-conditioned-ctc} to imitate OWSM's multilingual ASR, any-to-any ST, and LID functionalities.
+In this work, we propose OWSM-CTC, a novel encoder-only speech foundation model based on multi-task self-conditioned CTC to imitate OWSM's multilingual ASR, any-to-any ST, and LID functionalities.
 Following previous encoder-decoder OWSM v3.1 models~\citep{owsm-v31}, we train a 1B OWSM-CTC model using 180k hours of public data covering 151 languages.
 Extensive evaluations show that our OWSM-CTC exhibits strong performance and efficiency.
-Compared to the 1B OWSM v3.1 medium model, OWSM-CTC achieves comparable performance for ASR and superior performance for various ST directions (up to 25\% relative improvement) while being more robust and showing 3 to 4 times inference speed-up.
-For long-form ASR, OWSM-CTC improves the WER and is 20 times faster due to the batched parallel decoding.
-OWSM-CTC also outperforms the other models on LID.
-We will publicly release our codebase, pre-trained model weights, and training logs to facilitate the development of large speech models.
+Compared to the 1B OWSM v3.1 medium model, OWSM-CTC achieves comparable performance for ASR and superior performance for various ST directions (up to 24\% relative improvement) while being more robust and showing 3 to 4 times inference speed-up.
+OWSM-CTC also improves the WER for long-form ASR and can be 20 times faster due to batched parallel decoding.
+OWSM-CTC further outperforms the other baseline models on LID.
+Our code, pre-trained model weights, and training logs will be publicly released to facilitate the development of large speech models.